utdata/icj-cli-tools/lectures/git/git-01-git-intro.md

 ### The git cycle

-There typically three steps to committing code in git:
+There are typically three steps to committing code in git:

 - `git add` to stage files that have changed.
-- `git commit` to commit (or save) the files.
-We'll add a comment at the same time.
+- `git commit -m` to commit (or save) the files.
+We'll add the message at the same time.
 - `git push origin <branch>` to publish the changes to Github.

 There is a fourth command we also use with the three above, but you can do it at any time to check where you are in the git workflow: